In this Article

 - Dosing considerations for Choline.

-High doses are more likely to cause side effects such as sweating, a fishy body odor, gastrointestinal distress, diarrhea, and vomiting.
+Taking high doses of choline by mouth is POSSIBLY UNSAFE for adults.
+Doses over the Daily Upper Intake Levels (see dosage section below) are more likely to cause side effects such as sweating, a fishy body odor, gastrointestinal distress, diarrhea, and vomiting.

-There is some concern that increasing dietary choline intake might increase the risk of colorectal cancer.
+There is some concern that increasing dietary choline intake might increase the risk of cancer of the colon and rectum.
 One study found that women eating a diet that contains a lot of choline have an increased the risk of colon cancer.
 However, more research is still needed to determine the effects of diet on colon cancer.

 Report Problems to the Food and Drug Administration